Down to Earth is our therapeutic horticultural project which involves working within a sustainable community food cycle.

-Our flock of over 100 free-range Warren hens provide us with eggs and our flock of Poll Dorset sheep are reared for lamb and mutton sales.
-With the help and support of a grant from The Esmee Fairbairn Foundation, we are able to produce enough to sell and generate an income for the Trust.
+Our flock of over 100 free-range Warren hens, along with our small team of Campbell ducks, provide us with free-range eggs.
+Our flock of Poll Dorset, Hebridean and Suffolk cross sheep are reared for lamb and mutton sales while our herd of pigs provide cuts of pork, mince, sausages and burgers.
+We are able to produce enough to sell and generate an income for the Trust.

 We work with our customers all year round, providing produce throughout the changing seasons to suit their changing requirements.
 The community food cycle benefits our students through real work place experience and skill development.